Charles Jackson (basketball): Delaware 87ers (2016)

 On March 18, 2016, Jackson was acquired by the Delaware 87ers of the NBA Development League.
 He spent the rest of the 2015–16 D-League season with Delaware, playing in six games and averaging 7.2 points, 7.8 rebounds, 1.0 steals and 1.2 blocks in 21.8 minutes per game.
 In just his second game for the 87ers, he had a 13-rebound performance, and over his final three games, he scored 10 points in all three.
 In the season finale on April 1 against the Westchester Knicks, Jackson recorded a double-double with 10 points and 11 rebounds.

 Europe (2016–2019)

 On August 7, 2016, Jackson signed with Sakarya BB of Turkey.
 On October 1, he made his debut for Sakarya BB in a 59–55 win over Düzce Belediyesi, recording two points, five rebounds, one steal and one block in 12 minutes off the bench.

 On June 26, 2018, Jackson signed with Telekom Baskets Bonn of the German Basketball Bundesliga (BBL).

-Japan (2019–Present)
+Japan (since 2019)

 In 2019, Jackson signed with Sun Rockers Shibuya of the Japanese B.League.